punctualabstract/titlenova-api-docs/auth/users.rst

         "user_count": 1
     }

-And to determine what fields are available for the ``users`` resources, use the following request:
+And to determine what fields are available for the ``users`` resource, use the following request:

 .. code-block:: bash